Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 Let's get the likes up at the engagement up.

-By Jordanian Intelligence Services.
+By Jordanian intelligence services.

-Two hours after the attack, Michal's condition is worsening how Alice I started feeling very ill.
+Two hours after the attack, Michelle's condition is worsening.

-Nausea at first, and then I lost my balance.
+And then I lost my balance.

 I felt very weak.